Dejus1/Simple_BruteForceAttack.py/README.md

 4. Install Metasploitable 2 - https://docs.rapid7.com/metasploit/metasploitable-2/

-*** HOW RUN ***
+****HOW RUN****
-Install and run Metaspolitable 2 and check IP addres this virutal machine.
+1.Install and run Metaspolitable 2 and check IP addres this virutal machine.
-If IP virtaul machine is not 192.168.0.33, edit script and write correct IP address.
+2.If IP virtaul machine is not 192.168.0.33, edit script and write correct IP address.
-Run script ---> 'python brute.py'.
+3.Run script ---> 'python brute.py'.